techtile-by-dramco/NI-B210-Sync/experiments/60_t05_t08_zmq_gpio_arrival/README.md

 2. Trigger on CH1 rising.
 Start with enough pre- and post-trigger span to capture the expected network jitter (for example, 50 ms before and after the first edge).
 Use a sample rate that resolves the desired edge timing.
-3. For many repetitions, use a segmented acquisition if available, but every segment must contain CH1–CH4 under the same timebase.
+3. For many repetitions, use FastFrame/segmented acquisition and set the frame count to the configured `repetitions` value (100 by default).
+Every segment must contain CH1–CH4 under the same timebase.
 The configured 1 s high pulse, server acknowledgement wait, and 0.5 s inter-trial delay keep events distinct.
    The record length need only cover the rising edges; it need not contain the complete one-second high period.
 4. Export a CSV with one time column and the four simultaneous voltage columns.
    Normalize the CSV header to exactly: